-In honor of their recent post about Anne Boleyn, I’m sharing this specifically for
+In honor of their recent post about Anne Boleyn, I’m posting this specifically for and !

 Hampton Court is a fascinating mishmash of the different eras that have inhabited it.
 Near the front are the parts that Cardinal Wolsely built and where Henry VIII held his court.
 After his death, the palace fell into disrepair but was later rehabilitated and expanded by William and Mary…at least that’s what I think I remember.